fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 ## Introduction

 Email remains one of the most common attack vectors for phishing campaigns.
-Security teams often face challenges in rapidly analyzing suspicious emails due to manual link inspection and delayed notifications.
-To address this, I designed and deployed an automated phishing analysis workflow using n8n.
+Security teams often face challenges in rapidly analyzing suspicious emails due to manual link inspection and delayed notifi[...]

 The system ingests incoming Outlook emails, parses messages for indicators of compromise, and checks embedded URLs against URLscan.io and VirusTotal using their APIs.
-Results are merged into a consolidated phishing report, which is automatically delivered to a designated Slack channel for real-time security visibility.
+Results are merged into a consoli[...]

 This project highlights my skills in: